-Seek the large avenues to move fast through the city.
-These are multi-lane, express avenues that are designed to move a lot of traffic long distances.
+As mentioned, seeking the large avenues to move fast through the city would make your driving experience less aggravating.
+These are multi-lane, express avenues (Leoforos), that are designed to move a lot of traffic long distances.
 They still have traffic lights, and they are still subject to gridlock, but they are your best bet for moving fast from one part of the city to the next.

-Traffic in the center of Athens is restricted, partly to eliviate traffic jams, but mostly to minimize polution.
-The area is defined by a sign with a prominent "Δ".
-Cars with a license plate that ends in an odd number are allowed in the "daktylios" (or rign) on odd days, and cars with license plates that end in even number are allowed to drive in the center of Athens on even days.
-The only month that the restriction is not in effect is August when the city of Athens is almost devoid of cars (just about eveyrone is on vacation elsewhere).
+Traffic in the center of Athens is restricted, partly to alleviate traffic jams, but mostly to minimize pollution.
+The area is defined by a sign with a prominent "Δ" and is in effect September through June.
+Cars with a license plate that ends in an odd number are allowed in the "daktylios" (or ring) on odd days, and cars with license plates that end in even number are allowed to drive in the center of Athens on even days.

 The "Δ" restriction is not in effect during August when the city of Athens is almost devoid of cars because just about everyone is on vacation elsewhere, making driving and parking in Athens a painless affair!
 Most of the aforementioned issues with driving don't apply during the month of August, and we would comfortably recommend driving (still very carefully) with no concerns.